-NEWS: Tanager announces continuation of program to improve gender and nutrition outcomes for smallholder women poultry farmers in Burkina Faso
+NEWS: Tanager begins next phase of program to improve gender and nutrition outcomes for smallholder women poultry farmers in Burkina Faso

 WASHINGTON, D.C., July 7, 2020: To improve economic and social outcomes for women smallholder farmers in Burkina Faso and increase access to nutritious diets in smallholder farming communities, today Tanager – with funding support from the Bill & Melinda Gates Foundation – announced the second phase of the Soutenir l’Exploitation Famaliales pour Lancer l’Elevage des Volailles et Valoriser l’Economie Rurale (SELEVER 2) program.

 Despite the high demand for poultry, women have historically been left out of the economic gains associated with increased production.
 Furthermore, many women in Burkina Faso do not have control over their household finances and often lack access to paying jobs and the resources to ensure a stable supply of nutritious food.

 A six-year program estimated to reach 120,000 project participants, SELEVER 2 will holistically leverage the entire poultry sector in Burkina Faso – including government entities and the private sector – to increase incomes for women, support women’s inclusion in the poultry sector, and improve community access to nutritious and diverse foods.
 Women in the SELEVER 2 program will be engaged as poultry producers, entrepreneurs, and private-sector actors in the input market – specifically as providers of vaccines and feed through small and medium-sized businesses (SMEs).
 SELEVER 2 will also work to facilitate SME access to financing and business skills needed to grow and sustain businesses.